RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Systemic_Comment_Culture_Reddit.md

 video clip: https://youtube.com/clip/UgkxGLMkhbMgSwzWeQK7xYIBJ-nxn_UlzOdZ
 Video was published December 5, 2014 describing the past, what was already going on in December 2014.

 Today is December 4, 2025.
 I haven't forgotten this Youtube publication December 5.
 ELEVEN YEARS AGO.
 And how things were NOT THIS WAY before the Internet Research Agency seeded out-group hate patterns on Reddit.
+Before Putin / Russia bambooled the Trump White house into self-harm of USA.
+Before Donald Trump and Putin became the Elon Musk Twitter role models of social media behavior and secret-police I.C.E. face masked disapparing of anti-hate anti-bully anti-dehumanization information message.
+Warfare of Internet.

 &nbsp;